autopaideia/flextype/README.md

 ### 2. Trigger flextype manually after javascript manipulations

 The font size of any `.js-flextype` elements will be scaled immediately when flextype.js is loaded and then again whenever the window is resized.
-However, should you need to insert a new `.js-flextype` element into the DOM after flextype has already initialized or should some script cause your elements ever resize outside of the window resize event, you need to manually trigger the resize.
-You can do this with:
+However, if you insert a new `.js-flextype` element into the DOM after flextype has already initialized, or if you resize a flextype container outside of the normal window resize event, you'll need to manually trigger the resize with:

 ```javascript
 flextype.flex();